Amend the bill by inserting after the title and before the enacting clause the following:

 Whereas, in the judgment of the Legislature, these facts create an emergency within the meaning of the Constitution of Maine and require the following legislation as immediately necessary for the preservation of the public peace, health and safety; now, therefore,’

-Amend the bill by striking out everything after the enacting clause and before the summary and inserting the following:
+Amend the bill by inserting after the enacting clause and before section 1 the following:

 Emergency clause.
 In view of the emergency cited in the preamble, this legislation takes effect when approved.’

 Amend the bill by relettering or renumbering any nonconsecutive Part letter or section number to read consecutively.